-With the wide range of security features that the Cisco Catalyst Blade Switch 3040 offers, businesses can protect important information, keep unauthorized people off of the network, guard privacy, and maintain uninterrupted operation.
+With the wide range of security features that the Cisco Catalyst Blade Switch 3020 offers, businesses can protect important information, keep unauthorized people off the network, guard privacy, and maintain uninterrupted operation.

-To guard against denial-of-service and other attacks, access control lists (ACLs) can be used to restrict access to sensitive portions of the network, blocking unauthorized access to servers and applications by denying packets based on source and destination MAC addresses, IP addresses, or Transmission Control Protocol/User Datagram Protocol (TCP/UDP) ports.
+To guard against denial-of-service and other attacks, access control lists (ACLs) can be used to restrict access to sensitive portions of the network, blocking unauthorized access to servers and applications, by denying packets based on source and destination MAC addresses, IP addresses, or Transmission Control Protocol/User Datagram Protocol (TCP/UDP) ports.
 ACL lookups are done in hardware, so forwarding performance is not compromised when ACL-based security is implemented.

 Port security can be used to limit access on an Ethernet port based on the MAC address of the device to which it is connected.
-It can also limit the total number of devices plugged into a switch port, reducing the risks of unauthorized servers being plugged into the blade enclosure.
+It can also control the total number of devices plugged into a switch port, reducing the risks of unauthorized servers being plugged into the blade enclosure.

-Secure Shell (SSH) Protocol, Kerberos, and Simple Network Management Protocol Version 3 (SNMPv3) encrypt administrative and network management information, protecting the network from tampering or eavesdropping.
+Secure Shell (SSH) Protocol, Kerberos Protocol, and Simple Network Management Protocol Version 3 (SNMPv3) encrypt administrative and network management information, protecting the network from tampering or eavesdropping.
 TACACS+ and RADIUS authentication enable centralized access control of switches and restrict unauthorized users from altering the configurations.
 Alternatively, a local username and password database can be configured on the switch itself.
 Fifteen levels of authorization on the switch console and two levels on the Web-based management interface provide the ability to give different levels of configuration capabilities to different administrators.

-The MAC Address Notification feature can be used to monitor the network and track servers by sending an alert to a management station so that network administrators know when and where servers are plugged into or removed from a blade enclosure.
-The Dynamic Host Configuration Protocol (DHCP) Interface Tracker (Option 82) feature tracks where a server is physically connected on a network by providing both the switch and the port ID to a DHCP server.
+The MAC address notification feature can be used to monitor the network and track servers by sending an alert to a management station so that network administrators know when and where servers are plugged into or removed from a blade enclosure.
+The Dynamic Host Configuration Protocol (DHCP) Interface Tracker (Option 82) feature can provide location-based IP address assignment by providing both the switch and the port ID to a DHCP server.
+An Option 82-aware DHCP server such as the Cisco Network Registrar can use this information to assign the specific IP address to the requesting server.